Counting Temporal Paths: Approximation Algorithms for Temporal Path Counting

 \section{Approximation Algorithms for Temporal Path Counting}

 In this section we consider the problems of approximating \TemporalPaths and approximating the temporal betweenness centrality.
 For \TemporalPaths, recall from \cref{sec:approx-hard} that there is unlikely to be an FPRAS for \TemporalPaths in general; in \cref{sec:approx-short}, we show that there is however an FPTRAS for \TemporalPaths when the maximum permitted path length is taken as the parameter.
-This in turn implies that there is an FPTRAS for \TemporalPaths parameterised by the vertex cover number or the treedepth of the underlying graph, as the length of any path be used to upper-bound by a function of each single one of the parameters.
+This in turn implies the existence of an FPTRAS for \TemporalPaths when restrictions are placed on the structure of the underlying graph that limit the length of the longest path.
 We remark that \cref{thm:parameterizedhardness} and \cref{cor:approxhardness} do not rule out exact FPT-algorithms for these parameterisations.
 We leave open whether stronger hardness results or exact algorithms for this case can be obtained.

 In \cref{sec:approx-between} we apply this approximation result to the problem of approximating temporal betweenness: we demonstrate that, whenever we can efficiently approximate \TemporalPaths, we can efficiently estimate the maximum temporal betweenness centrality over all vertices of the input graph.